Azure-Samples/azure-spring-boot-samples/cosmos/azure-spring-data-cosmos/cosmos-multi-tenant-samples/multi-tenant-by-container/README.md

-# Azure Cosmos DB Spring Data - Tenant by Container
+# Azure Cosmos DB Spring Data - Multi Tenant by Container

 Spring Data sample for a multi-tenanted app where each tenant has its own Azure Cosmos DB `container`.